-Alana Bean is a flutist and piccoloist currently living near Detroit, Michigan, where she teaches and performs.
-She is currently the director of the Detroit Symphony Orchestra Civic Youth Flute Ensemble.
+Alana Bean is a flutist and piccoloist currently living in St Clair Shores, Michigan, where she teaches private lessons.
+She was the director of the Detroit Symphony Orchestra Civic Youth Flute Ensemble from 2016-2018.
 Her article, “Incorporating Improvisation into Your Practice Routine,” was published in the March 2016 issue of Flute Talk.

 Alana earned her Master’s in Music- Flute Performance in May 2013 from the University of Wisconsin-Milwaukee, where she studied flute with Jennifer Clippert and Caen Thomason-Redus.
 She graduated in May 2011 with a Bachelor’s of Music from the University of Iowa, where she studied flute with Nicole Esposito, earning both high distinction and honors in music.